 STEP 7: Hot glue some knitting needles.

-STEP 8: Add hardware.
+STEP 8: Add D-ring picture hangers.

 Use your drill to easily add hardware to the back.
 (FYI, you may need wire cutters if you’re using wire and it’s too long).

-STEP 9: Hang it up in your craft room!
+STEP 9: Hang it on your wall!